-Today on Abraham Lincoln's birthday (Feb 12) we remember the great generosity of the 16th President of the United States who donated to Ireland's Great Hunger relief.
+We remember the great generosity of Abraham Lincoln, 16th President of the United States, who donated to Ireland's Great Hunger relief.

 "This was back in 1847 when Lincoln was only a newly elected politician to the House of Representatives.
 It was an insubstantial sum from an unimportant figure at the time but it is retrospectively very interesting," the Trinity College graduate stated.